icon-project/icon-sdk-python/README.md

 1.0.7 beta

-### Adding ICON SDK for Python
+### Installation

-First you need to get ICON SDK for Python into your project.
-This can be installed using pip as follows:
+At first, you need to get ICON SDK for Python into your project.
+It can be installed using pip as follows:

 ``````shell
 $ pip install iconsdk
 ``````

-### Creating an IconService instance and Setting a provider
+### Creating an IconService Instance and Setting a Provider

 After that, you need to create an IconService instance and set a provider.